AyushShahh/Tic-Tac-Toe/README.md

 >Know a fix or want to contribute?
 Check [contributions](#contributing) section.

 ## Contributing
 Pull requests are always welcome.
-But before making any major changes you can open an [issue](https://github.com/AyushShahh/Tic-Tac-Toe/issues) to discuss.<br>
+But before making any major changes you can open an [issue](https://github.com/AyushShahh/Tic-Tac-Toe/issues) to discuss.

-For less major or minor changes, you can open a [pull request](https://github.com/AyushShahh/Tic-Tac-Toe/pulls).<br>
+For less major or minor changes, you can open a [pull request](https://github.com/AyushShahh/Tic-Tac-Toe/pulls).

 You can also [contact](#contact) me.<br>
 **Thanks for contributing.**